-We will cover everything you need to know about music copyright law in the morning session (just 200 minutes) with two hours of ethics in the afternoon session (100 minutes) based on The Beatles career.
+Rock n Roll Law Greatest Hits: We will cover everything you need to know about music copyright law with two hours of ethics.

 The basic course is offered using either The Beatles or Eagles career as a case study, including an hour of ethics.

 The basic course is meant to give attendees an overview of music copyright law concepts, but drilling down when necessary to discuss the sources of revenue songs can generate and other pertinent areas.

 Introduction to Music Copyright Law covers the basics of music copyright law, including how to establish and register a copyright for your music, and what is a copyright and how to get one.
 Attendees will also explore the exclusive rights you get when you have a copyright and what those basic rights mean under federal law.
 We’ll explore how the music industry has changed over the years and how that affects the law.
 All the while, we listen to music and audio clips to elaborate on the law.